dram/trealla/README.md

 Defined operators can ONLY be used as operators.
 To use them as regular functors they must be quoted, e.g: *X is '+'(1,2)* and  not *X is +(1,2)*.

+It would be nice to have bigints (arbitrary precision).

 Usage
 -----